oetiker/LdapPasswdWeb/README.md

 ./ldap_passwd_web.pl prefork
 ```

-On an upstart system you could easily run this standalone:
+On an upstart system you could easily run this standalone by creating
+`/etc/init/ldap_passwd.conf`:

 ```
 start on stopped rc RUNLEVEL=[2345]